lethang7794/learning-github-actions/chap-01.md

 - **Deployment (CD)**: creating deployable objects (e.g. containers), then deploying them to cloud platforms.
   - **Pages**: package/deploy static content to Github Pages

+These starter workflows are showed when you create a workflow with GitHub interface.

+> [!TIP]
+> The workflow files are available at [github.com/actions/starter-workflows][actions-starter-workflows]

 ### Actions Marketplace

 Instead of writing your own action, you can uses existing actions, available via Github Marketplaces's Actions, to save time & effort.